 - Make them with canned peaches.
 Use peaches canned in juice, not syrup, and drain them well before pureeing.

-- Add some protein.
+- Add protein.
 Skip the peach sauce topping and add a dollop of vanilla Greek yogurt and fresh sliced peaches.

-- Add some diced peaches.
+- Add diced peaches.
 Fold diced peaches into the batter and they’ll get nicely caramelized when the pancakes cook.

 Make Ahead Ideas